gspringer4/N.E.W./README.md

 ## Data & backups

-- All data (log entries, your recurring weekly template, and each week's plan) is stored in your browser's `localStorage`, scoped to whatever URL you're opening this from.
+- All data — log entries, your recurring weekly template, each week's plan, and your custom categories/tags — is stored in your browser's `localStorage`, scoped to whatever URL you're opening this from.
 - That means: **the same browser + same URL** will always see the same data.
 A different browser, a different phone, or incognito/private mode will start empty.
-- Use the **Data** tab in the app to:
+- Use the **Data** tab to:
+  - Add/remove tags and groups under **Manage categories & tags**
   - Export your entries as a `.csv` (for spreadsheets)
-  - Export a full `.json` backup (entries + template + plans) — keep this somewhere safe (e.g. committed to this repo, or a cloud drive)
+  - Export a full `.json` backup (entries + template + plans + your custom categories) — keep this somewhere safe (e.g. committed to this repo, or a cloud drive)
   - Import a `.json` backup to restore or move data to a new browser/device

 ## Pushing this repo to GitHub